INSURANCE 101

 Business interruption insurance, both on your own network and through cloud service providers, can also help startups replace income lost in the event of a breach or an attack, should the cyberattack lead to a shutdown or interruption in their networks.

 Some policies will even include protection against cybercrimes committed that involve the theft of financial information or securities.
-These can be extremely helpful coverages to include in a policy in the case of a breach that leaves your company open to financial liabilities.
+These can be extremely helpful coverages to include - in 2024, ransomware accounted for 58% of large cyber claims, and average ransom demands rose 500% to $2 million.
+Business email compromise (BEC) and funds transfer fraud made up 60% of all claims.

-In terms of exclusions, it’s important to identify if cyberattacks that are considered “cyber terrorism” are excluded in your policy.
-For example, during the NotPetya ransomware attack that caused $10 billion in loss damages and affected companies world-wide, the cyberattack was considered to be state sponsored terrorism and was not covered by many insurance polices, and companies were forced to pay out-of-pocket for lost income and damages.
+Exclusions in cyber insurance vary from policy to policy.
+One exclusion that's fairly common is cyber terrorism.
+The NotPetya ransomware attack that caused $10 billion in loss damages and affected companies worldwide was considered to be state sponsored terrorism and was not covered by many insurance polices, and companies were forced to pay out-of-pocket for lost income and damages.

 When setting your limits in a cyber policy, two of the largest factors are the elevated risk and the “underwater costs.”
 Cyber insurance is a risk-transference tool that not only helps your business protect itself against liabilities and financial loss in the case of a breach, but also makes you a more attractive organization for potential business partners.